Jens Nowotny

-Jens Daniel Nowotny (born 11 January 1974) is a German former professional footballer who played as a defender.
+Jens Daniel Nowotny (born 11 January 1974) is a German former professional footballer who played as a centre-back or sweeper.
 He played in nearly 300 official games with Bayer Leverkusen in one full decade, helping them reach the 2002 Champions League final.
 Internationally, Nowotny appeared for Germany in one World Cup and two European Championships, gaining 48 caps.

 Club career

 Karlsruher SC

 After playing youth football for two clubs, Nowotny finished his formation with Karlsruher SC.
 He made his first team – and Bundesliga – on 2 May 1992, playing the entire 1–0 away win against Hamburger SV, and finished the season in the starting eleven, as the club collected three wins in four matches (three goals conceded) and finished in eighth position.

 Still not in his 20s, Nowotny became a defensive mainstay for Karlsruhe.
 On 10 April 1993, he scored a brace for the club in only ten minutes, in a 2–2 draw at VfL Bochum, and went on to collect nearly 150 official appearances during his spell, including four in the 1993–94 UEFA Cup.